System of Care Data Sources

 • Cross-system involvement patterns and trends

-Children and youth (Birth–21) involved in one or more public service systems
+Children and youth from birth through age 21 who are involved in one or more public service systems

 ;

-OASIS is a suite of interactive tools used to access and visualize the Georgia Department of Public Health’s standardized health data repository.
-Available data include vital statistics, hospital discharge, Emergency Room Visits, STDs, and Census Population Data.
+OASIS is a suite of interactive tools that provides access to and visualization of the Georgia Department of Public Health’s standardized health data repository.
+Available data include vital statistics, hospital discharges, emergency department visits, sexually transmitted diseases, and census population data.

 Population-level indicators related to: